Cequa FDA Approval History

 The most common adverse reactions (reported in >5% of patients were pain on instillation of drops and conjunctival hyperemia (redness).
 Other adverse reactions reported in 1% to 5% of patients were blepharitis, eye irritation, headache, and urinary tract infection.

-Development History and FDA Approval Process for Cequa
+Development Timeline for Cequa

 |Aug 16, 2018||Sun Pharma Announces FDA Approval of Cequa (cyclosporine) Ophthalmic Solution to Treat Dry Eye Disease|